 Gotra is the Sanskrit term for a much older system of tribal clans.
-The Vedic people for the identification of the lineages initially used the Sanskrit word "Gotra".
-Generally, these lineages mean patrilineal descent from the mythical sages or rishis in Brahmin
+The literal meaning of Gotra is ‘cow-pen’ or ‘cow-shed’ in archaic Rig Vedic Sanskrit.
+The Vedic people for the identification of the lineages initially used the Sanskrit word ‘Gotra’.

-Types of Gotras:
+Types of Gotras

 Some of the common lineages are as follows:

 It is common practice in Hindu marriage to enquire about the Kula-Gotra meaning Cult-Clan of the bride and bridegroom before approving the marriage.
 While marriage within the kula is allowed and even preferred, marriage within the Gotra is not allowed.
-This is because, marriages within the gotra ("sagotra" marriages) are banned under the rule of exogamy in the traditional matrimonial system.
+This is because; marriages within the gotra are banned under the rule of exogamy in the traditional matrimonial system.
 People within the gotra are regarded as kin and marrying such a person would be thought of as incest.
-In some communities, where gotra membership passed from father to children, marriages were allowed between uncle and niece but in the martilineal societies this is strictly banned.
+In some communities, where gotra membership passed from father to children, marriages were allowed between uncle and niece but in the matrilineal societies this is strictly banned.